MI-AFP/tutorials/tutorials/01_fp-env.md

 All done.
 ```

-Now whole project has been created for you.
-You should edit `package.yaml` file which specifies the project (author, email, url, etc.) and thanks to [hpack] is nicer form which is then used to generate `HelloWorld.cabal`.
-Then use the same code from previous example to `app/Main.hs` and `src/Lib.hs`.
+Now the whole project has been created for you.
+You should edit the `package.yaml` file which specifies the project (author, email, URL, etc.) and thanks to [hpack] is a nicer form which is then used to generate `HelloWorld.cabal`.
+Then use the same code from the previous example to `app/Main.hs` and `src/Lib.hs`.

 ```haskell
 -- src/Lib.hs